edgexfoundry/device-bacnet-c/README.md

 # device-bacnet-c
-Device service for BACnet protocol written in C
+Device service for BACnet protocol written in C.

 ## Build Instructions

-### Building The BACnet Device Service
+### Building the BACnet Device Service
 Before building the BACnet device service, please ensure that you have the EdgeX C-SDK installed and make sure that the current directory is the BACnet device service directory